lbroudoux/cheese-quizz-gke/README.md

 <img src="./assets/emmental-quizz.png" width="400">

-Now turning on the `Auto Refresh` feature, you should be able to visualize everything into Kiali, showing how turning on and off the Beta subscription has influence on the visualization of networks routes.
+Now turning on the `Auto Refresh` feature, you should be able to visualize everything into Anthos console, showing how turning on and off the Beta subscription has influence on the visualization of networks routes.

 Once we're confident with the `v2` Emmental question, we can turn on Blue-Green deployment process using weighted routes on the Istio `VirtualService`.
 We apply a 70-30 repartition: